I don't want to be negative, but I really think you need to talk to a professional about these feelings.

 Yeah I know I need to see someone but unfortunately my therapist is away.
 And what you guys are saying isn't helping me.
 Another person asked this question before and people were much more supportive.

 It's alright, it is just the anxiety talking.
 The fact that you fear hurting your family means it's anxiety.
 I have similar thoughts too.
 Just recently and I had a panic attack after that it went away but I'm guessing it will be back soon.
 I think it would help to see a psychiatrist.
-She could at least prescribe you something to give you immediate relief so you two can work on your totally curable disorder together. - Janna Rae one month ago
+She could at least prescribe you something to give you immediate relief so you two can work on your totally curable disorder together. - Janna Rae 3 months ago

 I think it's because we don't actually know what to say to something like this, as we aren't professionals.
 And for me, personally, you saying these feelings don't usually last this long and whatnot - that tells me that it's worse than it's been before, therefore it could become even worse, and you could actually act on the thoughts.
 When someone's safety is at stake - you need to see someone.
 Even if it isn't your own therapist...there has to be someone "on call" to sub in for him/her, or an urgent crisis centre or something.